This post may contain affiliate links. Please read our disclosure policy.

 - Form the mixture into 18 balls and press to a disc shape and place on a tray lined with parchment paper.
 Place in the refrigerator to firm up for at least 30 minutes

-- Alternatively, if you have two grill pans you can cook all at once.
+- Alternatively, if you have two griddle pans or a large griddle you can cook all at once.